seamplex/wasora/README.md

 >
 > <https://lists.mcs.anl.gov/pipermail/petsc-users/2015-July/026388.html>

-Open a terminal in a GNU/Linux box (may be a VirtualBox box) and make sure you install the following packages:
+Open a terminal in a GNU/Linux box (may be a VirtualBox box) and make sure you install the following packages (the last two are optional):

 ```
 sudo apt-get install m4 make autoconf automake gcc git findutils libgsl-dev libsundials-serial-dev libreadline-dev